Application binary interface: Embedded ABI

 An embedded ABI (EABI), used on an embedded operating system, specifies aspects such as file formats, data types, register usage, stack frame organization, and function parameter passing of an embedded software program.

 Each compiler and assembler that supports an EABI creates object code that is compatible with code generated by other such compilers and assemblers.
 This allows developers to link libraries generated by one compiler with object code generated by another.

 Typically, an EABI is optimized for performance for the limited resources of the target embedded system.
 Therefore, an EABI may omit abstractions between kernel and user space typically found in desktop operating systems.
 For example, dynamic linking may be avoided to allow smaller executables and faster loading, fixed register usage allows more compact stacks and kernel calls, and running the application in privileged mode allows direct access to custom hardware operation without the indirection of calling a device driver.
 The choice of EABI can affect performance.

 Widely used EABIs include the PowerPC, Arm, and MIPS EABIs.
 Specific software implementations like the C library may impose additional limitations to form more concrete ABIs; one example is the GNU OABI and EABI for ARM, both of which are subsets of the ARM EABI.
+Another point of distinction is whether optional features such as hardware floating-point is present.
+For example, in GCC and LLVM, armv7-unknown-linux-musleabi, armv7-unknown-linux-musleabihf both refer to GNU EABI with the musl C library, except the latter uses hardware floating-point and therefore has a slightly different call convention.

+Language ABIs

+Each programming language may use a different set of features and data types.
+If there is no existing ABI for a feature, the language often needs to define its own ABI as an extension of the existing ABI.

+C

+The official website of the C programming language describes C as a lingua franca in foreign function interfaces (FFIs: function calls between different programming languages).
+Many languages define their FFIs around the C ABI, for example the extern "C" of Rust and C++.
+This is because almost every current operating system, both Unix-like and Windows, provides an agreed-upon C ABI.
+These systems themselves mainly provide a C API, which depends upon a C ABI for functioning, hence the ubiquity of a C ABI.
+(Furthermore, C is relatively limited in what it requires of the ABI rules compared to other languages, only requiring definition of data structure layout and calling convention.)

+Nevertheless, C was not originally designed to serve in this role, and the ABI has been criticized for many of its perceived deficiencies as an FFI: